Ellen Brenner Memorial Fellowship

 The fellowship is open to library professionals at any career stage, library science graduate students, and anyone with a career in science or medicine who is eager to transition toward work as a science librarian, archivist, or informationist.

 Applications may be submitted at any time.
 They will be considered on an ongoing basis.

-Ellen Brenner Memorial Fellowships generally involve working part- or full-time for 4-8 weeks.
+Ellen Brenner Memorial Fellowships generally involve working part-time (8 weeks) or full-time (4 weeks).
 Recipients will receive a $2000 stipend.
 Fellows will be supervised in projects that generally fall into one of two broad categories.